A SOC 2 vendor checklist for voice AI agents. Covers the encryption, consent, residency, and call-path questions a real security review will ask.

 | Encryption in transit | TLS 1.2+ for signaling, SRTP for media, DTLS-SRTP for WebRTC | Packet capture from a test call; SIP trunk config showing SIPS on port 5061 | An unencrypted SIP trunk leaks call audio and CDR metadata to anyone on the path |

-| Access control | Least‑privilege RBAC; MFA for admin consoles; audit logs on every console action | Sample audit log export; role matrix; MFA enforcement policy | Compromised credentials are a leading breach vector and take ~292 days on average to identify/contain (per IBM) |
+| Access control | Least-privilege RBAC; MFA for admin consoles; audit logs on every console action | Sample audit log export; role matrix; MFA enforcement policy | Compromised credentials remain a leading breach vector across enterprise breaches |

-| Call recording and consent | Consent capture before recording begins; disclosure scripts; state‑by‑state logic | Sample pre‑call disclosure audio; architecture diagram showing consent gate before transcription |
+| Call recording and consent | Consent capture before recording begins; disclosure scripts; state-by-state logic | Sample pre-call disclosure audio; architecture diagram showing consent gate before transcription | Several states require all-party consent; CIPA exposes vendors to statutory damages per call |

 These separate serious providers from the rest: